filipelsimoes/organization_backend/README.md

   All the GET endpoints return the list order alphabetic by name.

   In the file application.properties you can find the configuration to connect to a postgresql Database.

+  If the project captur an error on start, try to maven clean and then maven install.